mpgn/poodle-PoC/readme.md

 > keyed-hash message authentication code (HMAC) is a specific type of message authentication code (MAC) involving a cryptographic hash function (hence the 'H') in combination with a secret cryptographic key

-With this an attacker can't intercept and alter the cipher then send it back.
+With this an attacker can't intercept and alter the request then send it back.
 If the server encounter a problem, he will send an HMAC error.

 #### MAC-then-encrypt